Badlands case takes center stage at Las Vegas mayoral candidates debate

 The candidates acknowledged that each of their proposals will require support from at least three other council members, and that the city will need to continue to work with neighboring jurisdictions.

-Addressing the business community gathered at the Four Queens, Seaman said that as mayor, she would convene a committee to examine streamlining business processes.
+Addressing the business community gathered at the Golden Nugget, Seaman said that as mayor, she would convene a committee to examine streamlining business processes.

 “Whoever inherits the mayor’s position,” Berkley added, “is almost destined for success because everything that we need for success … is already in place.”